About the Maycock-Whileman Scholarship

 - be liable for the £9,250 tuition fee

 - have a household income, as assessed by Student Finance, of below £35,000 and have consented to share this information with the University

-- you must not be on a NHS funded course
+- not be on a NHS funded course

-- you must not be in receipt of the Nottingham Potential Bursary (the Core Bursary deos not affect your eligiblity for this award)
+- not be in receipt of the Nottingham Potential Bursary (the Core Bursary does not affect your eligibility for this award)

 How to appeal